intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 [opencl:gpu:2] Intel(R) OpenCL Graphics, Intel(R) Arc(TM) A770 Graphics 3.0 [23.17.26241.33]
 [ext_oneapi_level_zero:gpu:0] Intel(R) Level-Zero, Intel(R) Arc(TM) A770 Graphics 1.3 [1.3.26241]
 ```
+After the container is booted, you could get into the container through `docker exec`.

-To run inference using `BigDL-LLM` using xpu, you could refer to this [documentation](https://github.com/intel-analytics/BigDL/tree/main/python/llm/example/gpu).
+To run model-serving using `BigDL-LLM` as backend, you can refer to this [document](https://github.com/intel-analytics/BigDL/tree/main/python/llm/src/bigdl/llm/serving).